kallaway/100-days-of-code/log.md

 **Thoughts**: I'm finding a lot of inspiration from this person's portfolio site: [See their portfolio](https://caferati.me/) I'm liking my progress on this project.
 I think I should build most of my own functionality using js/php rather than using plugins for everything.
 It will grow my skills more and it will keep my site lighter weight.

 **Link(s) to work**: [Github Repo](https://github.com/jaredgeddy/math-is-fun) |  [Portfolio Website WIP](https://jarededdy.io/)

+### Day 6: July 8, 2018

+**Today's Progress**: I fixed the "Design" and "Development" nav tabs so they were appropriately sized.
+I added centered and styled tags to info in the hover drop down.
+I also added a functional newsletter sign-up form to my website and linked it to my mailchimp account.

+**Thoughts**: I got distracted by vacation and the holidays.
+It's easy to just not do it but I want to see this challenge through and am beginning as if I'd never taken a day off.
+While it is challenging to find the time everyday to work on my own stuff it feels so worth it at the end.
+Also, it feels great to be able to do creative work without worrying about someone else's opinion.
+It feels good to work on something for myself rather than just pumping out business websites like a machine.

+**Link(s) to work**: [Github Repo](https://github.com/jaredgeddy/math-is-fun) |  [Portfolio Website WIP](https://jarededdy.io/)